EasyPost/easypost-java/README.md

     EasyPostClient client = new EasyPostClient(System.getenv("EASYPOST_API_KEY"));

-    // For request hook custom function, make sure you have RequestHookResponses in the parameter public static Object requestHookFunction(RequestHookResponses datas) {
+    // For request hook custom function, make sure you have RequestHookResponses in the parameter public static Object requestHookFunction(RequestHookResponses data) {
-        // Pass your code here, the information about the request/response is available within the datas parameter. return true;
+        // Pass your code here, the information about the request/response is available within the data parameter. return true;
     }